Publisher:

 Crossing the iconic Sydney Harbour

-Last month Telstra InfraCo crews working in the shadow of the Sydney Harbour Bridge laid approximately 1000 metres of fibre optic cable across the bed of Sydney Harbour between Dawes Point and Blues Point.
+Last month Telstra InfraCo crews working in the shadow of the Sydney Harbour Bridge laid approximately 1 kilometre of fibre optic cable across the bed of Sydney Harbour between Dawes Point and Blues Point.

 Sydney_Harbour_between_Dawes_Point_and_Blues_Point